-Some commentators over the

-years have summarised nicely the balance required.
+Some commentators over the years have summarised nicely the balance required.
 They have warned us against embracing Christ without the Cross, and the Cross without Christ.
-The Paschal pattern of our en-

 The Paschal pattern of our entire Christian lives assists us to see these two fundamental dimensions are placed together in Jesus.